📦 FREE shipping on orders over £25 | Call us on 0333 123 0880

 Turns out we're wrong.
 Completely wrong.

 A research project by the UK Evangelical Alliance, conducted by the Barna Group (a professional polling organisation) has recently announced the results of a large-scale survey into what people in the UK think about Jesus, and Christians in general.* The results were so counterintuitive that the researchers initially thought that there was a problem with the data.
-They polled more people, and were surprised to find that their original findings were correct.
+They polled more people, and were surprised to find that their original findings were absolutely correct.

 The vast majority of people describe the Christians they know using words like "friendly" (65%), "caring" (51%), "good humoured" (48%), "generous" (38%), "encouraging" (26%) and "hopeful" (24%).